 Almost all motor vehicle collisions, including commercial truck accidents, are preventable.
 They occur when one or more parties fail to act in a reasonable manner.
 Oftentimes, accidents are caused by a truck driver’s negligence or violation of FMCSA regulations, such as:

 Identifying the cause of your truck accident can help you understand your legal rights and options.
-You may have grounds to file a lawsuit against the party that caused the crash.
+You may have grounds to file a lawsuit against the party that caused the truck crash.
 If a truck accident was fatal and caused the death of a loved one, consider speaking with a Milford wrongful death lawyer from our law firm.

 One thing that sets commercial truck accidents apart in Connecticut is the severity of the injuries in the typical truck collision.
 In an impact between a big rig and a standard passenger car, the latter will always suffer more extensive damage.
 Truck accidents can cause significant, catastrophic and life-threatening injuries to the occupants of smaller cars, as well as to vulnerable road users such as pedestrians and bicyclists.